 The engagement of the external auditor to provide any non-audit services must be pre-approved by the Committee where the fee exceeds 20% of the audit fee.
-During the financial year to 31 August 2022, fees charged in relation to non-audit services by KPMG, the Group's external auditor, totalled €85,000 (2021: €54,000).
+During the financial year to 31 August 2023, fees charged in relation to non-audit services by former auditors KPMG and newly appointed auditors BDO, the Group's external auditors, totalled €3,000 (2022: €85,000).